 While certain gaming phones now ship with huge power banks, many regular devices still struggle to get a full day’s use out of their batteries.
 Battery-saver mode, in our experience, always comes at an inopportune moment, and when it comes to gaming, it can result in a significant loss in performance.

-The best way to counteract this issue is by investing in a separate power bank, such as those offered by Anker.
+The best way to counteract this issue is by investing in a separate power bank, such as those offered.
 For example, the Anker PowerCore Essential 20K comes with a 20,000mAh capacity, which is enough to refill the average device seven times over.

 Razer Kishi V2

 Few names in the gaming peripheral market are as prestigious as Razer.
 Developers of best-in-class gaming laptops, keyboards and mice, the company are also no stranger to mobile gaming, having previously developed some of the first gaming smartphones to hit the market.